 We love stories – fiction or non-fiction.
 We will consider most genres, topics, or formats.
 As long as we like it enough to publish it.
 Whether it’s controversial, colourful, or childish, our editorial team will review all submissions received.
 We’re looking to work with authors who love stories as much as we do, and who are passionate about the art of storytelling.

 While we review all submissions, please bear in mind not all work submitted can be accepted.
-As we receive numerous submissions each month, we cannot guarantee which titles will be selected for publication and we cannot respond to each submission.
+As we receive numerous submissions each month, we cannot guarantee which titles will be selected for publication.

 What don’t you publish?